How Does A Property Tax Auction Work?

 This is known as setting aside the sale, which means you are claiming the sale was invalid and did not occur within the bounds of the law.
 In some cases It is not common for this to happen and it’s likely to be difficult to win this argument.
 It would be a good idea to consult with an attorney in these cases.

 Whether you’re facing the tax sale of your home or it already sold and you’re in redemption, we can help.
-We are proud to have the knowledge and opportunity to help solve real estate problems in the St. Louis region.
+We’re proud to have the knowledge and opportunity to help solve real estate problems in the St. Louis region.
 Even if you don’t want to buy or sell and just have questions regarding a challenge your facing with your home, give us a call.
 We’ll gladly offer any advice we may have.
 No pressure.
 No judgment.
 No obligation.
 No cost.